ringa-js/ringa/docs/docs/index.md

 * Dependency Injection
 * Asynchronous Toolset
 * Error Management
+* Single communication paradigm between all components that depends only on the browser
 * Core focus on performance, modularity, and scalability
 * Zero dependencies on any other frameworks (pure JS)